Cymbalta, Lyrica, and Beyond: What Works for Fibromyalgia?

 Benefits:

-Studies have shown than no one particular drug can completely alleviate fibromyalgia related pain however, drugs like Tylenol have a lower threshold of side effects and also help with the symptoms.
+Studies have shown that no one particular drug can completely alleviate fibromyalgia-related pain.
+However, drugs like Tylenol have a lower threshold of side effects and also help with the symptoms.

-Although not completely known how, Tylenol has been known to take away effects of pain and fatigue.
+Although not completely known how Tylenol has been known to take away the effects of pain and fatigue.

 Side effects:

-Also, acetaminophen is very commonly found as a combination medication in other drugs which may cause patients to overdose by taking both of them.
-Serious liver problems have been seen due to over dose of acetaminophen.
+Also, acetaminophen is very commonly found as a combination medication with other drugs, which may cause patients to overdose by taking both of them.
+Serious liver problems have been seen due to over-dose of acetaminophen.

 Narcotic Medications (opioids)